mattyschell/geodatabase-build-postgresql/README.md

 # geodatabase-build-postgresql

 We will create an ESRI Enterprise Geodatabase on PostgreSQL.
-Friends, this our ESRI Enterprise Geodatabase PostgreSQL, our rules, the trick is never to be afraid.
+Friends, this our ESRI Enterprise Geodatabase on PostgreSQL, our rules, the trick is never to be afraid.

 ## Tasks